tulustul/Civi-Orbis/wiki/gdd.md

 - There is no good open-source alternative to civ.
   - [FreeCiv](http://www.freeciv.org/) mimics old and outdated civ 2 and is written in an unsafe language.
   - [Unciv](https://github.com/yairm210/Unciv) is a pure civ 5 clone so why not play civ 5?
-- I disagree with a lot of design choices in Civilization series, `Civi Orbis` is going to be my interpretation of the Sid Meier's idea.
+- I disagree with a lot of design choices in Civilization series, `Cives Orbis` is going to be my interpretation of the Sid Meier's idea.
 - Civilization games and most of its clones require a powerful gaming pc.
 I have a brand new business laptop and I can barely run Civ 5 which is already a 10 years old game.
-Therefore `Civi Orbis` is going to have a simple, clear 2d graphics and low spec requirements.
+Therefore `Cives Orbis` is going to have a simple, clear 2d graphics and low spec requirements.
 - It will run in your browser.
 Accessible everywhere, runs on anything, clear path to mobile version.
 - The turn times in classic civ games are terrible, especially in the late game.
 This can be improved.
 - Classic civ games have no proper Linux support.